What Is IIoT?

 There are many different things that businesses are spending this money on at the moment.
 A lot of the money is being spent on logistics and transportation to make supply chains better integrated with IIoT technology.
 That’ll make it possible for companies to benefit in the ways discussed above.

-The Components Used in the IIoT
+The Components Behind IIoT

 Security Matters